cscharf-hub/wavecatcher-analysis/README.md

 This is the main analysis framework for the SiPM/PMT setups in the high energy physics group at Humboldt University of Berlin which use WaveCatcher devices for digitization.

 # Requirements
-CERN ROOT Release 6.24/02 or later compiled with c++17[^1] recommended.
+CERN ROOT Release 6.24/02 or later[^1] recommended.

 It is highly recommended to install ROOT with [conda](https://waylonwalker.com/install-miniconda/):
 <https://root.cern/install/#conda>

 On Windows please install first WSL and then Ubuntu from the Microsoft Store[^2].
-Once done, open Ubuntu and follow the steps above in Ubuntu.
+Once done, open Ubuntu and install ROOT with conda.

 # Getting started